Mouth to Mouth Resuscitation: Life-Saving Technique for Emergencies

 Yes, mouth-to-mouth resuscitation is used in Pet CPR, including dogs and cats, in emergencies when they have stopped breathing or are experiencing respiratory distress.
 Just like in humans, providing mouth-to-mouth resuscitation to pets is lifesaving when performed correctly and promptly.

-Safety Considerations when giving Mouth to Mouth Resuscitation
+What are the Risk and Safety Considerations when giving Mouth to Mouth Resuscitation?

 1. Infection Risk: There is a potential risk of transmitting infections through mouth-to-mouth resuscitation.
 However, the risk is generally considered low.
 To minimize this risk, rescuers are encouraged to use protective barriers such as face shields or pocket masks when providing rescue breaths.